 The external forcing for the MPI-ESM simulations follows the protocol by Jungclaus et al. (2017) using the respective default choices for the past1000 experiment.
 Except for land-use/land-cover change data, all external forcing agents described in Jungclaus et al. (2017), see below, are available for the entire CE.
 Total solar irradiance and spectral solar irradiance are derived from cosmogenic radio isotopes through a chain of physics-based models (Vieira et al., 2011; Usoskin et al., 2014), and we chose here the 14C-based SATIRE-M version (see Section 3.1).
 The effect of solar-derived ozone changes is parameterized by a simple scaling scheme.
-Greenhouse gases (CO_2, CH_4, N_2O) follow the recommendations for CMIP6 (Meinshausen et al., 2016), and the orbital parameters are calculated internally in ECHAM6's calendar routine.
+Greenhouse gases (CO_2 , CH_4 , N_2O) follow the recommendations for CMIP6 (Meinshausen et al., 2016), and the orbital parameters are calculated internally in ECHAM6's calendar routine.
 The CMIP6 land-use and anthropogenic land-cover changes have been reconstructed for the period 850 to 2014 CE (Jungclaus et al., 2017; Hurtt et al., 2020).
 The data set is based on modern estimates of division into several agricultural uses and urban areas coming from the Historical Land Use Data Set for the Holocene (HYDE3.2, Klein Goldewijk, 2016).
-Considering several options (e.g. linear ramp-up) we decided to simply let the prescribed a constant land-cover data be constant for the first 850 years of the past2k runs.
+Considering several options (e.g. linear ramp-up) we decided to simply let the land-cover data be constant for the first 850 years of the past2k runs.

-Volcanic forcing
+120 Volcanic forcing

 The volcanic forcing used for the runs is described by Jungclaus et al. (2017) with details on the eVolv2k data set being described by Toohey and Sigl (2017). eVolv2k is used in combination with the Easy Volcanic Aerosol module (EVA), as described by Toohey et al. (2016b).
 The eVolv2k includes estimates of stratospheric sulfur injections (VSSI) and the locations of the eruptions (latitudes) based on ice core data from Antarctica and Greenland.
 A calibration factor is used to convert the ice core deposition value to stratospheric sulfur loading (Gao et al., 2007).
 The details of the eruptions occurring in the period of the ensemble runs are given in Fig. 1.
-The eruptions are set to January in the model forcing as the actual eruption month is unknown.
 Each eruption gives an abrupt increase in aerosol optical depth (AOD), and the differences between them are distinct.
 In this study, we focus on the four largest eruptions out of the 14 in the study period, where 536 CE and 626 CE are NH extra-tropical eruptions and 540 CE and 574 CE eruptions are tropical eruptions (Table 1).
 For the NH extra-tropical eruptions, the aerosols are mainly contained within the NH hemisphere, whereas for the tropical eruptions the AOD spreads out over both hemispheres.
 Figure 1b shows the accumulated AOD per latitude for 15 year intervals, where 535-550 CE stands out as the period with the strongest forcing of the 160-year simulation period.

-Figure 1. a) Global zonal Zonal mean volcanic forcing (Aerosol Optical Depth, AOD) for the study period (520-680 CE) and b) zonal mean accumulated AOD (520-680 CE) in 15 year bins from the reconstructed volcanic forcing of Toohey and Sigl (2017).
+Figure 1. a) Global zonal mean volcanic forcing (Aerosol Optical Depth, AOD) for the study period (520-680 CE) and b) zonal mean accumulated AOD (520-680 CE) in 15 year bins.
 The three 15 year periods with the highest volcanic forcing are highlighted in color and labeled.
-The triangles in (a) highlight the zonal locations and different strength in terms of stratospheric sulfur injection of all volcanic eruptions as specified in the legend ($Tg = 10^{12} g$).
+The triangles highlight the locations and different strength in terms of stratospheric sulfur injection of all volcanic eruptions as specified in the legend.